jimratliff/GenoMac-user/docs/what_hypervisor_does.md

 [^hold_alpha_key_reinforces_default]: This doesn’t change the default; it affirms/reinforces it.

 [^symbolic_hot_key_assignments]: See `scripts/settings/set_symbolichotkeys.sh`.
-Disables some default hotkeys and changes the default hotkeys for some actions.

 [^dock_settings]: See `scripts/settings/set_general_dock_settings.sh`.
-Turn *off* automatic show/hide; turn *on* magnification when hovering; set magnification size; show indicator lights for open apps; icons of hidden apps are translucent; enable two-finger scrolling on Dock icon to reveal thumbnails of all windows; minimize to Dock rather than to app’s Dock icon.
+Also: turn *on* magnification when hovering; set magnification size; show indicator lights for open apps; icons of hidden apps are translucent; .
 The (a) app lineup on the Dock and (b) which apps are supposed to open in all spaces is specified on a one-time bootstrap basis by `scripts/settings/perform_initial_bootstrap_operations.sh`.

-[^dock_persistent_apps]: As a bootstrap step, the Dock is deleted and is replaced by a lineup (System Settings, 1Password, {{TextExpander has been DEPRECATED from Project GenoMac: TextExpander,}} Waterfox, Helium, Raindrop.io, Obsidian, Zed, Activity Monitor, and iTerm) that is defined in `scripts/settings/bootstrap_dock.sh`.
+[^dock_persistent_apps]: As a bootstrap step, the Dock is deleted and is replaced by a lineup (System Settings, 1Password, Waterfox, Helium, Raindrop.io, Obsidian, Zed, Activity Monitor, and iTerm) that is defined in `scripts/settings/bootstrap_dock.sh`.
 This is a *bootstrap* step, but not an enforcement/maintenance step: the Dock configuration can be changed by the user and subsequent runs of Hypervisor will *not* overrule those user changes.

-[^dock_open_in_all_spaces]: These apps (1Password, Activity Monitor, Calendar, Contacts, Notes, Reminders, Stickies, and System Settings {{TextExpander has been DEPRECATED from Project GenoMac: TextExpander,}}) are specified in `implement_mission_control_assign_to_options_for_selected_apps()` in `scripts/settings/set_mission_control_assign_to_options.sh`.
+[^dock_open_in_all_spaces]: These apps (1Password, Activity Monitor, Calendar, Contacts, Notes, Reminders, Stickies, and System Settings) are specified in `implement_mission_control_assign_to_options_for_selected_apps()` in `scripts/settings/set_mission_control_assign_to_options.sh`.
 These particular apps were chosen primarily because (a) with the exception of Stickies, they are single-window apps and (b) each could reasonably be desired to appear in multiple Spaces.
 Thus, if one of these apps was *not* desired in a particular Space, the app could be hidden and re-displayed when needed.

 [^hot_corners]: See `scripts/settings/set_general_dock_settings.sh`